 Although the number is increasing, many companies still don’t offer group critical insurance illness coverage.
 This means that you’ll need to look into purchasing an individual critical illness insurance policy.
 Premiums may be higher for individual plans, but most people find them very affordable and well worth the investment.

 As it is with any insurance coverage, the benefit outweighs the cost when there is a medical condition requiring expensive treatment and causing lost time at work for you or your spouse.
-It’s costly to have a critical illness, both in terms of financial and personal cost.
+It’s costly to have a critical illness, both in terms of financial and personal costs.
 A group critical illness insurance policy is a benefit you’ll want to take advantage of if it’s offered to you.

 The information and content provided herein is for educational purposes only, and should not be considered legal, tax, investment, or financial advice, recommendation, or endorsement.
 Breeze does not guarantee the accuracy, completeness, reliability or usefulness of any testimonials, opinions, advice, product or service offers, or other information provided here by third parties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.